ivanprytula/django-celery-telegram-api/README.md

 # Project description

 ## What?
-Newly published articles/posts from Django blog to Telegram channel.
+Newly published articles/posts from Django (added on admin page) to Telegram channel.

 ## When?
 Every defined period of time (x min) run task/-s with django-celery-beat.